websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/hosting-liferay.md

 ```warning::
    In the Docker image and Tomcat bundle, Liferay is configured to use an embedded HSQL database by default.
 Beyond demonstration purposes, we recommend using a full-featured, `supported RDBMS <https://help.liferay.com/hc/en-us/articles/360049238151>`_.
 See `Database Configurations <../reference/database-configurations.md>`_ for configuration instructions.
 ```
+## Installing Liferay on an Application Server

+You can install Liferay on any [supported application server](https://help.liferay.com/hc/en-us/articles/360049238151).
+This is typically the most practical installation type to use in DevOps and high availability environments.

+To get started,

+1. Choose a supported application server from the [compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151).
+1. Follow the instructions for installing Liferay on that [application server](./installing_liferay_on_an_application_server.html).

 ## What's Next